KuhlTime/hsd-markdown-thesis/README.md

 ## Setup Local Environment

+> 🥳 If you just want to use the GitHub Action there is **no need to install anything!**

 In order to compile the PDF locally you need to have the following installed:
 - [pandoc](https://pandoc.org/)
 - [when-changed](https://pypi.org/project/when-changed/)